AndreaMangla/ManglavitiMarinaroMarinello/README.md

 >OneDrive Link for DD: not present

->Note: OneDrive shows the revision history of the document and the changes of each member
+>Note: OneDrive shows the revision history of the document and the changes made by each member